bryanat/pone/README.md

 MainHive.scala for Hive and Spark SQL MainStreaming.scala for Spark Streaming

+Note this project is cross built to allow D3.js on Scala.js, so instead of running with `sbt run` run with `sbt oiJVM/run` to run the main class for the jvm. not satisfied with the current state of my P1, but I understand I have to share it right now still. still planning on adding improvements but current focus has been leading ptwo.

 # Data Processing Layer
 ## = Spark ==
 - `Dataframe` = `Dataset[row]`